Fhma/COVE2/README.md

       28:(1,2,2,1,1,1,1,1,1)

-     From the example, we can idenfy that state 9 in graph satisfying the P=?[F state =10] as __9__:(1,1,1,1,1,1,1,1,__10__)
+     From the example, we can idenfy that state 9 satisfies the PCTL property P=?[F state =10] since state  __9__:(1,1,1,1,1,1,1,1,__10__)

-   - It could end up with the multiple states in the graph satisfying the PCTL but only a single state is requried for the models that we tested.
+   * Note that multiple pDTMC states may satisfy the PCTL property.

-   - We also developed an automatic tool to extract thses states but it is not included in this version of fPMC.
+   * We are also developing a prototype tool to automatically extract these which will be included in the next fPMC version.

- 4. The Alpha value.
+ 4. The threshold α value

- 5. The Path that output files will be stored
+5. The path where output files will be stored

- #### -Outputs
+ #### Outputs
  1. PRISM models and PCTL properties for each fragment and the abstract model
- 2. old_model.m is the structure of the input model (transition probability is random numbers).
+ 2. **old_model.m: the structure of the input model (transition probabilities are randomly generated for illustration purposes)
- 3. new_model.m is the structure of the model after fragmentation (transition probability is random numbers).
+ 3. **new_model.m**: the structure of the model after fragmentation, i.e, once fPMC finishes (transition probabilities are randomly generated for illustration purposes)
- 4. Model_expression.txt stores the detailed information about the fragmentation process
+ 4. **Model_expression.txt**: detailed information about the fragmentation process, i.e.,
     - Original Transition Matrix
     - New Tranistion Matrix after fragmentation
     - State property for each state in the model